 Sunshine City

-Sunshine City is a 4-building complex in Ikebukuro that features 2 large shopping malls, a theme park, and observation deck.
-There's also an aquarium, a museum, a convention center, and a theatre, as well as large offices.
+Sunshine City is a 4-building complex in Ikebukuro that features 2 large shopping centres, a theme park and observation deck.
+There's also an aquarium, a museum, a convention centre and a theatre, as well as large offices.

-It offers excellent shopping opportunities such as exclusive designer shops, ladies fashion, and household goods split between 2 department stores.
-In total, there’s over 200 different shops within Sunshine City.
+Sunshine City offers excellent shopping opportunities such as exclusive designer shops, ladies fashion and household goods split between the 2 department stores.
+In total, there are over 200 different shops within Sunshine City.
 When it comes to dining, the choices are practically unlimited, from fast-food to European cuisine and many Japanese restaurants, with varying prices.
-Don’t miss the panoramic views from Sunshine 60 observation deck on the top floor.
+Don’t miss the panoramic views from the Sunshine 60 observation deck on the top floor.

-photo by Guilhem Vellut (CC BY 2.0) modified
+foto de Guilhem Vellut (CC BY 2.0) modificada

 • 20